BrainPotter/EDSOD/README.md

 ## EDSOD: An Encoder-Decoder, Diffusion-model, and Swin-Transformer-based Small Object Detector

-## The whold framework of the EDSOD:
+## The whold framework of the EDSOD

 <img src="images/pic1.JPG" width="720" height="440"/>